cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 The optimization takes place in the ComputeComposites function, and therefore benefits both the server and the client.
-Hence, for N blinded inputs from the client, instead of having N roundtrips for fetching N evaluations and N proofs, we would bring that down to a single roudtrip carrying N evaluations and one proof.
+Hence, for N blinded inputs from the client, instead of having N roundtrips for fetching N evaluations and N proofs, we would bring that down to a single roundtrip carrying N evaluations and one proof.

 # Ciphersuites {#ciphersuites}